NYPD cold case detective closes decades-old investigation into Harlem double-murder with DNA

 The cold case investigator, now 39, helped close the long-dormant homicide probe last week with the arrest of murder suspect Larry Atkinson, indicted for the unsolved double homicide.
 Glas chose the case, his first with the unit, last Feb.
 9 after joining the unit.

-“This particular (case) stood out to me given that it was a mother and a daughter,” he told the Daily News, adding family members were shocked by last week’s unexpected arrest of a suspect with a long rap sheet.
+“This particular (case) stood out to me given that it was a mother and a daughter,” he told The New York Daily News, adding family members were shocked by last week’s unexpected arrest of a suspect with a long rap sheet.

 Glas recalled initially going through the case file in the 26th Precinct, where it originated, and found a “very well-organized” recounting of the investigation.